Cristian Efros

 Cristian Efros (born 6 January 1992) is a Moldovan football manager and former player.
-Since June 2014 he is the head coach of Moldavian football club Speranța Nisporeni.
+He is currently a coach analyst for the Moldova national team.

 Cristian Efros is the son of Petru Efros, a Moldovan football manager, FIFA players' agent and former footballer.

 Playing career

 Efros played for youth teams of Agro Chisinau, Zimbru Chisinau and Dacia Buiucani.
 His First Senior Appearance was at 14 years old for Dacia-2 in 2nd League of Moldova.
 Furtherly continuing his career for an additional season in the same league for Beșiktaș Chișinău.

 At age of 15 he was selected for the Moldova National Squad of U-17 for European Qualifiers.
 He was linked with interests from clubs as Benfica, Fiorentina, AC Milan, Beşiktaş Istanbul, FC Astana.

 At the age of 16 he started his journey outside of Moldova by signing with Italian Seria A club AC Siena, but failing to receive the residence permit.
-For next season as a consequence he joined Iraklis Thessaloniki from Greek Superleague, but repeatedly an residence permit was not granted.
+For next season as a consequence he joined Iraklis Thessaloniki from Greek Superleague, but repeatedly a residence permit was not granted.
 Therefore he was not available for the clubs official appearances.
 At age of 18 he joined FC Snagov, and made his first EU debut from starting 11 against Victoria Branesti, with a 3-0 win, however he had received a severe injury and missed the rest of the period, at his comeback vs Delta Dulcea, he got injured again and substituted early in the game.

 He soon joined Ulysses Yerevan from Armenia, FC Costuleni and FC Rapid, but the never-ending injury stints didn't let him continue his football player career at professional level and he lastly moved to CSF Speranta that were in the third Tier of Moldova, as he mixed his football player career with coaching career to retire from his player career and to start his coaching journey at Speranta at just 22 years old.